ibaasalman/Mastering-Javascript-in-20-days/Day6.md

 ## Data Fetching & Promises 🚩 :
+The fetch() method starts the process of fetching a resource from a server.
+The fetch() method returns a Promise that resolves to a Response object.

 ## Destructuring Data 🚩 :
+The destructuring assignment syntax is a JavaScript expression that makes it possible to unpack values from arrays, or properties from objects, into distinct variables.

 ## Async🚩 :
 The keyword async before a function makes the function return a promise